Women of Impact in Canada, Past and Present

-The Canadian Government has designated this year’s theme for Women's history month to be Women at Work: Economic Growth Past, Present and Future.
-The emphasis will be the significant contributions women have made to the workforce throughout history.
+The Canadian Government has designated this year’s theme for Women's history month to be Women of Impact in Canada.
+It is about highlighting the achievements of women and girls, past and present, who have shaped Canada in fields like politics, science, arts, business, and the economy..
 Below is a brief selection of women who have made contributions to Canada and beyond, spanning two centuries.
 More information is available on the national page for Women's History Month.

 Emily Howard Jennings Stowe